A Complete Overview of Positive Testing:

-In positive testing, each time a tester should verify if the test input is in the boundaries of test data.
+In positive testing, each time a tester should verify if the test input is within the boundaries of test data.

 #1) Boundary Value Analysis:

 Example: A field/system will accept numbers from 1 to 100.
-Rest of the numbers are invalid.
+The rest of the numbers are invalid.

 #2) Equivalence Partitioning: